 Over and over these questions roll through my head.
 Tears roll down my face and I’m at a loss.
 I know that he is a perfect little bundle of love.
 I know that he is a wonderful gift from God.
 But all of those truths don’t make it easier to hear things like evaluation and therapy.

 So I decided to just call about having him evaluated.
 The paperwork was more stressful than actually going through the evaluation.
 Props to Early Steps because they are fantastic.
 The results…he’s behind in gross motor skills, but above average in the other categories meaning he doesn’t come close to qualifying for therapy.
 Luckily the lady that evaluated him is also a physical therapist and she gave us some directions on how we can encourage and help him at home.
+So of course, this was something that we were particularly interested in.
+The thought of traveling to a clinic to carry out his physical therapy didn’t sound appealing, so we’re just glad that places like Luna can put us in touch with therapists who can help us from the comfort of our own home.
+And as babies like being comfortable, this was the best option to consider.
+We can’t thank this lady enough for helping us to move forward with his care.
 We can tell a difference but we thought we’d see more progress by now.

 I am a mom fighting that comparison reel everyday.
 Each and every single day.
 My friends’ kids are running around and most of them are younger.
 I love seeing them but I sometimes have to check myself before I compare.
 It’s hard.
 So here’s how I’m dealing with it.